 One of my favorites things to do in my gardens is putting together little vignettes of junk I’ve picked up at garage sales, thrift stores, estate sales or flea markets and incorporating them into different areas of my garden.
-This post is filled with lots of pictures of some of these little vignettes I’ve put together over the years.
-I hope you’ll come away with some ideas of ways to incorporate a few garden vignettes using flea market finds, upcycled or repurposed junk in your flower gardens.
+This post is filled with lots of pictures of some of these little garden decor groupings I’ve put together over the years.
+I hope you’ll come away with some ideas of ways to add a few vignettes using flea market finds, upcycled or repurposed junk in your flower gardens.
 Have fun and enjoy the virtual garden tour.

 Sometimes the best place to start creating garden vignettes is to look around your own yard and/or garden shed for junk you can repurpose.
 A great example is this chair hubby made out of sticks and limbs from a maple tree we cut down.
 I parked a wicker basket of annuals on the seat and twined a Nelly Moser clematis around the back.
 Mr. or Mrs. Robin liked it too and stopped in for a visit.
-It makes for a very cute garden vignette.
+It looks super cute tucked into this flower garden.

 If you hover in the upper left-hand corner of the picture,